nionis/enigma-non-fungable-token-lottery/README.md

 # Enigma - Non Fungable Token Lottery

+## About

+[Enigma](https://enigma.co/) is a secure computation protocol, where “secret nodes” in our network perform computations over encrypted data.
+Enigma brings privacy to any kind of computation - not just transactions - helping to improve the adoption and usability of decentralized technologies.

+This application uses enigma's secret contracts and ethereum's smart contracts to create a private [NFT](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) lottery.

+Key Features:
+* client enables the contract owner can encrypt and send a list of 100 whitelisted Ethereum addresses
+* client enables users encrypt and submit their addresses to the secret contract

 ## Using the scripts

 This project comes with a few handy scripts to help you create ERC721 contracts and mint tokens.